gobeyondidentity/developer-docs/docs/integration-guides/next-auth.md

 );
 ```

-The response should contain an identity ID that you will need to generate a passkey.
+The response should contain an identity ID you'll need to generate a passkey.

 ```javascript
 let identityResponseJson = await identityResponse.json();